 Everyone loves their morning cup of joe.
 This fragrant, aromatic beverage packs flavor and warmth into each cup, and makes a perfect addition to the morning ritual.
 But if you’re new to coffee, you may not know much about the beans you’re bringing home from the store.
 Sure, you can see if your beans have the “100% Arabica” label, or what roast they are, but there’s a lot more that goes into your beans than that.
 One of the most controversial coffee regions in the world is Sumatra.
-Let’s go over this unique bean that causes arguments among coffee experts.
+Let’s go over this unique bean and its amazing taste, that causes arguments among coffee experts.

 Sumatra coffee is a coffee that comes from the island of Sumatra.
 Like any beans, the region where the crop is from has a pronounced impact on the flavor.
 Everything from the humidity to the precipitation to the altitude can change the subtleties that go into the flavor of each cup.
 Sumatra has a pretty unique climate, and so the beans have a distinct, one-of-a-kind flavor.
 However, some coffee drinkers don’t like this complex taste.
 There a few factors that go into this, and these beans have a pretty interesting backstory.

 Sumatra is one of the largest islands in the world and is part of the Indonesian archipelago.
 It crosses right over the equator, giving it an incredibly humid, hot climate with plenty of sun.
 It’s also a volcanic region, right next to the well known supervolcano, krakatoa.
 The local economy began to revolve around coffee production in the mid 1880s, around a volcanic lake.
 Ever since then, the region has been one of the largest coffee exporters in the world.